R-Liebert/LOKI-G/README.md

 This project is licensed under the terms of the MIT License.

 ## Contact
-For any queries, please contact [our contact info].
+For any queries, please contact Robin Liebert [robinliebert@onmail.com] or Yuriy Yurchenko [yurchenkoyuriy97@gmail.com].